Medication Disposal

 Drug Take-Back Act

 On June 10, 2022, Governor Pritzker signed the Drug Take-Back Act into law.
-Beginning December 1, 2023, every Illinois county will be entitled to at least one medication collection location per 50,000 residents that is financed by pharmaceutical manufacturers.
-These collection locations will accept both controlled and non-controlled substances free of charge.
+Beginning December 1, 2023, every Illinois county is entitled to at least one medication collection location per 50,000 residents that is financed by pharmaceutical manufacturers.
+These collection locations accept both controlled and non-controlled substances free of charge.

 The Drug Take-Back Act established a series of deadlines for pharmaceutical manufacturers, pharmacies, and potential collection locations between January 1 and December 1, 2023.
-Every manufacturer of a covered drug, as defined in the Drug Take-Back Act, that is sold or offered for sale in Illinois must register with Illinois EPA and remit the $2,500 registration fee no later than January 1, 2023.
+Every manufacturer of a covered drug, as defined in the Drug Take-Back Act, that is sold or offered for sale in Illinois must have registered with Illinois EPA and remitted the $2,500 registration fee no later than January 1, 2023.
 This is an annual registration and must be completed before January 1 of each subsequent year following 2023.
-A copy of the Manufactuer registration form is available below.
+A copy of the Manufacturer registration form is available below.
 Completed forms may be submitted electronically to EPA.Recycling@illinois.gov.
 The registration fee may be paid online or by a check submitted to:

 Illinois Environmental Protection Agency